xuxiaotong/A_unified_and_validated_traffic_dataset_for_20_U.S._cities/README.md

 # Introduction
-This is an introduction about a unified and validated traffic assignmnet dataset for 20 U.S. cities.
+This is an introduction about a unified and validated traffic dataset for 20 U.S. cities.
 The input data were all collected and processed from multi-source open public datasets.
 We applied two traffic modelling platforms ([TransCAD](https://www.caliper.com/tcovu.htm) and [AequilibraE](http://www.aequilibrae.com/python/latest/index.html)) simultaneously to obtain the final results.